Port Meadow in Oxford

 Voluntary agreements to avoid the tragedy of the commons

-Elinor Claire “Lin” Ostrom an American economist investigate local communities who did work together to successfully manage common resources.
+Elinor Claire “Lin” Ostrom an American economist investigated local communities who did work together to successfully manage common resources.
 She used the term ‘common pool resource management’ to describe how local individuals could come together to make informal arrangements to manage and use the pool of resources.
 Her examples of local initiatives led to the use of the term (sometimes known as Ostrom’s Law)

 “resource arrangement that works in practice can work in theory.”